pu2clr/SI4735/extras/apidoc/api.md

 #### `public uint16_t `[`getFrequency`](#class_s_i4735_1a7e88bb573604d465536c13554d5c61f8)`(void)` {#class_s_i4735_1a7e88bb573604d465536c13554d5c61f8}

-Gets the current frequency of the Si4735 (AM or FM) The method status do it an more.
+Device Status Information Gets the current frequency of the Si4735 (AM or FM) The method status do it an more.
 See getStatus below.

 **See also**: Si47XX PROGRAMMING GUIDE; AN332; pages 73 (FM) and 139 (AM)